zcsd/Vision_Inspection/README.md

 ```
 The SDK installation file is in (GTS SHARE FOLDER/Software/Vision/Pylon/pylon_5.1.0.12682-deb0_amd64.deb).
 Copy it to local disk, run "chmod +x pylon_5.1.0.12682-deb0_amd64.deb", make it excutable.
-Double click the deb file, follow the guide to install by default.
+Double click the deb file, follow the guide to install it by default.
 ```

 - Install Qt (5.12.0 or newer)